moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

 ### In Progress
 - 🔄 Integration testing of the complete reservation flow
-- 🔄 Fixing service availability issues in the UI
+- ✅ Fixed service availability issues by adding boarding services to the database
 - 🔄 Validation and error handling improvements

 ### Pending